-To emphasize the importance, some cultures used scarification, tattoos, and even dismemberment.
-This symbolic death would be a sign of their level of initiation, which makes them worthy and certainly committed and focused on learning.
+Some cultures used scarification, tattoos, and even dismemberment to emphasize the importance.
+This symbolic death would sign their initiation level, making them worthy and indeed committed and focused on learning.

 Symbolic death often represents the removal of previous beliefs and barriers.
 Because without the ability to leave them behind, we often cannot access or use spiritual technologies that require an open mind.

 Personal Rites of Passage

 When a culture fractures, it’s a sign that it does not otherwise support everyone’s cultural diversity.
-Fracturing causes more division as the subcultures set up boundaries, which often create bias and prejudice.
-The emphasis of modern culture is on creating a homogenized monotone environment where commerce can take place.
-It does not support individuality unless it can they can package and sell it to you.
+Fracturing causes more division as the subcultures set up boundaries, often creating bias and prejudice.
+The modern culture emphasizes creating a homogenized monotone environment where commerce can occur.
+It does not support individuality unless they can package and sell it to you.

 Creating Spiritual Rites of Passage

-You don’t need to belong to a gang or religion to create your own meaningful rituals to celebrate meaningful life milestones.
+You don’t need to belong to a gang or religion to create meaningful rituals to celebrate significant life milestones.
 As mentioned above, modern culture often does not recognize these personal milestones.
-So, you are free to develop your own rites and rituals.
-These are often the keys to unlocking your spiritual gifts.
-This is probably another reason why modern culture downplays these events.
+So, you are free to develop your “own” rites and rituals.
+These are usually the keys to unlocking your spiritual gifts.
+It’s another reason modern culture downplays these events.

-When you create your own spiritual rites of passage, you are celebrating your heritage and accomplishments.
+When you create your “own” spiritual rites of passage, you celebrate your heritage and accomplishments.
 Any significant life event is worthy of this type of celebration.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia